castrojo/castrojo.github.io/_posts/2017-03-20-lessons-learned-from-joining-the-kubernetes-community.md

 ## OWNERS

 Whatever area you're working on, go up the tree and eventually you'll find an OWNERS file that list who owns/reviews that section of the code or docs or whatever.
 I use this as a little checklist when I join the SIG meetings to keep track of who is who.
-When I eventually went to a SIG meeting at Kubecon, it was nice to meet people who will be reviewing your work or you'll be having a working relationhip with.
+When I eventually went to a SIG meeting at Kubecon, it was nice to meet people who will be reviewing your work or you'll be having a working relationship with.

 ## Find a buddy

-At some point you'll be sitting in slack and you'll see some poor peron who is asking the same sorts of questions you were.
+At some point you'll be sitting in slack and you'll see some poor person who is asking the same sorts of questions you were.
 That's one of the first places you can start to help, just find someone and start talking to them.
 For me it wa "Hey I noticed you sit in SIG-onprem too, you doing bare metal?
 How's it going for you?"

 ## It's too big!